Ianodad/HelloEllo/README.md

 #### Example:

-This is a simple profile view app to users
+This is book book app for kids.

 ## Project Status